Syncing at higher than max flash sync speed

-The model, Aleona, was lit with an off-camera Q-flash T5D-R, using Quantum’s wireless system, and a 24×32 softbox on a lightstand.
+The model, Aleona, was lit with an off-camera Q-flash T5D-R, using Quantum’s wireless system, and a 24×32 softbox, mounted on a lightstand.

 The settings were: 1/1000th @ f4 @ 200 ISO

-and a few of regular visitors to this blog caught that I shot this at 1/1000th of a second with a Q-flash .. and they don’t support high-speed sync.
+It is noteworthy that this was shot at 1/1000th of a second with a Q-flash .. and they don’t support high-speed sync.